 - Big-O Bacon Burgers.
 I've used this recipe to make burgers and also just chucked the mix into a loaf pan to make meatloaf.
 It's so damn delicious and uses ingredients that I often have on hand.

-Update: I purchased their second cookbook Ready or Not! when it came out and got to meet Michelle when she came to Toronto on the book tour.
+Update: I purchased their second cookbook when it came out and got to meet Michelle when she came to Toronto on the book tour.
 This cookbook is another one I highly recommend for easy pantry staples, sauces and cooking tips for any eating style.
 I've used the All-Purpose Stir-Fry Sauce so many times, most recently for a quick marinade on shrimp and it was delicious!